NatalieLockyer/Hangman/README.md

 ### Goodbye Page

-If the user chooses not to play again this time, they select N and the game with exit with the message "Thank you for playing, I hope you enjoyed it!"
+If the user chooses not to play again this time, they select N and the game will exit with the message "Thank you for playing, I hope you enjoyed it!"

 <p align="center">
 <img src="./assets/images/readme_imgs/playagain_no.png">
 </p>

 ### Future Features
-In the futures I would like to add the following features:
+In the future I would like to add the following features:

 * I would like to add a frame and colours to make the game look more appealing
-* I would like users to be able to create an account so that each time they play on the game they can input their login in details.
+* I would like users to be able to create an account so that each time they play on the game they can input their login details.
 * To add a defensive question when a player selects Y to exit, "Are you sure you want to exit Y or N?"

 ## Technologies Used